Somerset Council continues to work alongside emergency services

 Emergency Response and Recovery Team

 The major incident remains in place with further rain expected.
-As before, a yellow Met Office warning is in place from Monday into Tuesday – and flooding of homes is possible, particularly in the Moorland, Saltmoor and Currymoor areas alongside some areas of south Somerset, though currently the situation remains stable.
+A yellow Met Office warning is in place from Monday into Tuesday – and flooding of homes is possible, particularly in the Moorland, Saltmoor and Currymoor areas alongside some areas of south Somerset, though currently the situation remains stable.

 The Council has redeployed staff from their usual duties to support the incident response.